 SWEETENER Honey is the traditional sweetener for mulled wine because it dissolves easily and lightly sweetens without making the beverage thick and syrupy.
 However, it’s okay to whisk in maple syrup, brown sugar, agave, or sugar-free monk fruit syrup.

 GARNISH Mulled wine is made all the more festive by its colorful garnishes!
-Strips or slices of thinly sliced oranges, or wedges of tangerines, sprigs of fresh rosemary or thyme, cinnamon sticks, star anise, and cranberries.
+Strips or slices of thinly sliced oranges, or wedges of tangerines, sprigs of fresh rosemary or thyme, cinnamon sticks, and fresh cranberries.

 How to Make Mulled Wine

 - Combine all ingredients except garnishes.